0100101101011010/food/recipe/_posts/2019-08-03-potato-pyrohy-ukrainian-dumplings.md

 permalink: /:categories/:title/
 categories: recipe
 tags: [100 calories]
 excerpt: "Pyrohy (better known as pierogis) are traditional Eastern European dumplings.
-This basic recipe is inspired by the Ukrainian Canadians of Alberta.
+This basic recipe is inspired by the early Ukrainian settlers of Canada's prairie provinces.
 You can build on it and customize to suit your taste."
 img: /food/recipe/images/sandwich-bread-cover.jpg

 comments: "6"